external-secrets/external-secrets/design/006-LTS-release.md

 The GHA will make the necessary code changes and opens a PR.
 Once approved and merged into `main` or `release-x.y` our build pipelines will build and push the artefact to ghcr.

+## Manual Updates

+Bug Fixes will be merged onto each release branch individually.
+This is achieved by creating separate PRs from a corresponding branch of the release (e.g. bug fixes targetting `release-1.0` should be created from `release-1.0` branch).
+Once approved and merged into `main`  or `release-x.y`, ou build pipeline will build and push the artifact to ghcr
 ## Process

 ### Branch Management